TheRook/subbrute/README.md

 Whats new in v1.2?
 =====================
-In this version we are opening up SubBrute's fast DNS resolution pipeline is used for any DNS record type.
-SubBrute now has a feature to detect subdomains were their resolution is intentionally blocked, which sometimes when the subdomain only allows for internal resolution.
+In this version we are opening up SubBrute's fast DNS resolution pipeline for any DNS record type.
+SubBrute now has a feature to detect subdomains were their resolution is intentionally blocked, which sometimes happens when the a subdomain cannot be resolved externally.
 - --aaaa enumerate ipv6 AAAA records
 - --cname enumerate cname records
 - --type enumerate an arbitrary record type (SOA, TXT, MX...)